hexedtech/codemp-sublime/README.md

 	2. rename it to `Package Control.sublime-package` (get rid of the point between `Package` and `Control`)
 	3. drag it into the `Installed Packages` folder.

-* simply open the command palette again and select `Package Control: Install Package` and select `codemp`.
+Once you've installed Package Control with the steps above, simply open the command palette and select `Package Control: Install Package` and select `codemp`.

 ## Manual
 Alternatively you can simply `git clone` this repository into your `Packages` folder:
 You can access it via sublime through `Settings -> Browse Packages...`.

+You will also need the [`codemp` python 3.8 wheel](https://pypi.org/project/codemp/#files) for your platform in your sublime `Lib` folder.

 You will need to keep the package up to date yourself.
-As well as satisfying the dependency (can be dont through package control.)
+As well as satisfying the dependencies.

 # Usage
 ## Overview